 - Competitive pricing

-Zoho Sites is a website builder that offers decent websites and a generous free package; it is but one of the products offered by the Zoho Corporation, a Pleasanton, California-based tech company known for SaaS packages (like Zoho Office Suite and Zoho CRM).
-The company, launched in 1996, was originally known as AdventNet—a Web 1.0-ish name if ever there was one.
-They rebranded as Zoho in 2009, and in 2012, they introduced Zoho Sites.
+Zoho Sites is a website builder that offers decent websites and handy integrations with other products offered by the Zoho Corporation, a Pleasanton, California-based tech company known for SaaS packages (like Zoho Office Suite and Zoho CRM).
+The company, launched in 1996, was first known as AdventNet—a Web 1.0 name if ever there was one.
+The company rebranded as Zoho in 2009, and in 2012, it introduced Zoho Sites.

-In the past, I’ve found website builders run by large corporations with fingers in various pies (the website builder put out by German web hosting giant 1&1 comes to mind) to be problematic on a number of fronts.
-With companies like Wix and Squarespace, you know their full attention is on their website builder—it’s the one thing they do.
-Larger tech companies often treat their website building services with less care and attention than do dedicated builder companies, as they have other ways to generate revenue.
-I was hoping Zoho Sites would prove to be an exception to the rule, or, failing that, be egregiously bad enough to make for a fitting target of snark and mockery.
-Either one works for me, really.
+In the past, I’ve found website builders run by large corporations with fingers in various pies (the website builder released by German web hosting giant 1&1 comes to mind) to be problematic on a number of fronts.
+With companies like Wix and Squarespace, you know their full attention is on their website builder—it’s their entire raison d’être.
+Larger tech outfits often treat their website building services with less care and attention than dedicated builder companies, as they have other ways to generate revenue.
+I was hoping Zoho Sites would prove to be an exception to the rule.

 Table of Contents